 - How would you measure that driver that caused the change in the landscape

 Consider organizing your response in a table like the one below.
-Do not use the example below in your piazza post UNLESS you can come up with another way to quantify how many (or the degree to which) trees were lost!
+Do not use the example below in your Canvas Discussion page post UNLESS you can come up with another way to quantify how many (or the degree to which) trees were lost!
 Also note the example provided below is using manually measured data.
 You may know of other ways to measure tree loss!

-An example table that shows what you might post in piazza:
+An example table that shows what you might post in the Canvas Discussion page:

 |Difference||Data you can use to quantify the change||What drove the change||How could you quantify that driver|